nobe4/nobe4.github.io/_posts/2016-06-26-golfed-dragon-curve.md

 We increment the current index by two because, as we want to proceed the next element in the array, we just added a new one.
 And we never proceed the first element since the matrix operations are done on the `nth` and `nth-1` elements.

-You can try it below (will only work on chrome, see below for more details):
+You can try it below:

 <button onclick="start();return false;">start</button>
 <div id="canvas_container"></div>